 This concept is best explained with an example.
-We focus on the Peres-Mermin square as in Eq.~(\ref{eq:basicPM}).
+We focus on the PM square as in Eq.~(\ref{eq:basicPM}).
 For a simulation, we assume that the automaton has three internal states $S_1$, $S_2$, and $S_3$.
 For each state, we define the automaton via the tables

-This defines the automaton as follows: Assume that the Mealy machine is in state $S_1$ and we measure the observable $\gamma$.
-Then, we consider the first table at the position of $\gamma$ (i.e., the last entry in the third row).
-The simple $+$ sign at this position indicates that the measurement result will be $+1$, while the system stays in state $S_1$.
+This defines the automaton as follows: Assume that the Mealy machine is in state $S_1$ and we measure the observable $\gamma$ of Eq.~\eqref{eq:basicPM}.
+We then consider the first table at the position of $\gamma$ (i.e., the last entry in the third row).
+The simple plus sign at this position indicates that the measurement result will be $+1$, while the system stays in state $S_1$.
 If we continue and measure $C$, we encounter the entry $(+, 2)$ which indicates the measurement result $+1$ and a subsequent change to the internal state $S_2$.
-Being in state $S_2$, the second table defines the behavior for the next measurement: For instance a measurement of $c$ yields now the result $-1$ and the system stays in state $S_2$.
+Being in state $S_2$, the second table defines the behavior for the next measurement: For instance a measurement of $c$ now yields the result $-1$, and the system stays in state $S_2$.

-Thus, starting in $S_1$, the measurement results for the sequence $\gamma C c$ are $+1, +1, -1$, so that the product is $-1$ in accordance with the quantum prediction.
+Thus, starting in $S_1$ the measurement results for the sequence $\gamma C c$ are $+1, +1, -1$, so the product is $-1$ in accordance with the quantum prediction.
 It is straightforward to verify that this model yields $\mean{\mathsf{PM}} = 6$.
-In addition, the observables within each context (defined by a column or row) are compatible in the sense that in sequences of the form $A_1 A_2$, $A_1B_2A_3$, or $A_1\alpha_2 a_3 A_4$ (here, the subindices indicate the temporal ordering in the measurement sequence) the first and last measurement of $A$ yields the same output.
+In addition, the observables within each context (defined by a column or row) are compatible in the sense that in sequences of the form $A_1 A_2$, $A_1B_2A_3$, or $A_1\alpha_2 a_3 A_4$ (here, the subindices indicate the temporal ordering in the measurement sequence) the first and last measurements of $A$ yield the same output.

-One can show that this automaton is the smallest automation to reproduce these predictions, that is, Mealy machines with two internal states cannot do that \cite{Kleinmann:2011NJP}.